chaohanch/chaohanch.github.io/_pages/publications.md

 No exclusive access to phonemes with the varying-standards MMN paradigm. (in revision)

-Feedback Explicitness, Working Memory, and Explicit Knowledge in Classroom-Based Second Language Mandarin Tone Learning. (in review)
+Feedback explicitness, working Memory, and explicit Knowledge in classroom-based second language Mandarin tone learning. (in review)

 <h2 id="active">
 Journal Articles